 The USAAF signed a contract for two XP-72 prototypes in June 1943, and the initial prototype flew on 2 February 1944.
 The first prototype had a big four-blade propeller.
 The second prototype first flew in July 1944, and was generally similar but used a contra-rotating six-blade propeller to deal with the brutal torque.

 The second prototype was lost early in its flight test program, but the XP-72 was a very impressive aircraft, with excellent performance and a tremendous rate of climb.
-In fact, the USAAF ordered 100 production P-72s, apparently to be armed with four 37 millimeter cannon, but even as the XP-72 was proving its merits USAAF brass were realizing that the new jet aircraft offered far better performance.
+In fact, the USAAF ordered 100 production P-72s, apparently to be armed with four 37-millimeter cannon -- but even as the XP-72 was proving its merits, it was becoming obvious that jets were the way of the future.
 The contract was canceled and the first prototype was scrapped at the end of the war.

 A total of 15,680 Thunderbolts of all types was built, making it one of the most heavily produced fighter aircraft in history.
-A number of P-47s have survived to the present day, and at least ten are still flying.
+A number of P-47s have survived to the present day, and a handful are still flying.
 The following table lists Thunderbolt variants and production:

 variant built mod notes ____________________________________________________________________ XP-47B 1 Initial Thunderbolt prototype.
 P-47B 171 Initial production variant.
 RP-47B - 1 Experimental reconnaissance variant.
 P-47C 602 Refined P-47B.
 P-47D 12,602 Late production with bubble canopy.
 XP-47E - 1 One-off trials P-47B with various fixes.
 XP-47F - 1 P-47B with laminar flow wings.
 P-47G 354 Curtiss production of P-47C and P-47D.
 TP-47G - 2 Two-seat trainer.
 XP-47H - 2 P-47Ds with XI-2220-11 inline engine.
 XP-47J 1 Lightened "hot rod" Thunderbolt.
 XP-47K - 1 Bubble canopy trials machine.
 XP-47L - 1 Trials machine with more fuel capacity.
 YP-47M 3 Trials machines for uprated engine system.
 P-47M 130 Production XP-47M.
 XP-47N - 1 Trials machine with new "wet" wing.
 P-47N 1,816 Production machines with "wet" wing. ____________________________________________________________________ TOTAL 15,680 ____________________________________________________________________BACK_TO_TOP